lionelroy/tdd-react-jest-enzyme/README.md

 <h1>TDD principles and testing with React, Jest and Enzyme</h1>

-<p>This Repository is an extension of Steve Bishops youtube tutorial on TDD testing.</p>
 <p>The list of testable components will grow with time and I'm open to any suggestions that will make this library a better resource to learn about TDD development.</p>

 <h2>Theory</h2>